gonzrubio/WestGridRSS2020_db_workshop/README.md

 # Westgrid Summer School Workshop
-# Introductions to Databases On Cedar
+## Introduction to Database On Cedar

-# These are examples of how to connect to databases on cerdar in different programming languages it also brings examples of how to submit jobs that connect to databases
+These are examples for the workshop showing:
+ * How to connect to postgres using python
+ * How to connect to postgres using perl
+ * How to submit a job that connects to the postgres
+ * How to connect to mysql using python
+ * How to connect to mysql using perl
+ * How to submit a job that connects to the database